 Infertility affects as many as 180 million people worldwide.
 One of the contributors to male infertility is excessive reactive oxygen species.
 Evidence suggests that vitamin C decreases reactive oxygen species and increases fertility due to its antioxidant activity.
 A study in 13 infertile men between the ages of 25 and 35 years who took 1 gram of oral vitamin C twice daily for two months demonstrated that the men's sperm count increased 58 percent and sperm motility increased 48 percent, compared to baseline measurements taken before supplementation, indicating improved semen quality.
 Furthermore, 1 gram of oral vitamin C increased sperm quality in men exposed to toxins such as lead or those found in cigarette smoke.

-High blood pressure is a major risk factor for heart disease and stroke, two leading causes of death among people living in the United States.(Source: CDC) Large, population-based studies have found that vitamin C might confer protection against high blood pressure.
+High blood pressure is a major risk factor for heart disease and stroke, two of the leading causes of death among people living in the United States.(Source: CDC) Large, population-based studies have found that vitamin C might confer protection against high blood pressure.
 A meta-analysis of 29 randomized placebo-controlled clinical trials involving more than 1,400 participants demonstrated that patients with hypertension who took an average of 500 milligrams of oral vitamin C per day for approximately eight weeks exhibited significant decreases in blood pressure compared to those who took a placebo.

 Recent research suggests that intravenous vitamin C can acutely reduce blood pressure in patients diagnosed with prehypertension, a condition characterized by blood pressure between 120/80 mmHg and 139/89 mmHg – a risk factor for hypertension.
 A study involving 26 patients (average age, 54 years) who received 15 to 100 grams of intravenous vitamin C over the course of 80 minutes measured blood pressure at baseline and every 10 minutes during treatment.
 The results indicated that vitamin C infusion reduced blood pressure up to 10 to 15 mmHg in the first 10 to 20 minutes but blood pressures returned to baseline by 30 minutes.
 The authors of the study suggested that this might have been due to the physiological effects of the infusion itself, a phenomenon known as venodilation.
 However, by 75 minutes of infusion, intravenous vitamin C administered at doses above 30 grams significantly reduced systolic blood pressure up to 6 mmHg and diastolic blood pressure up to approximately 7 mmHg, when compared to blood pressure pre-infusion, likely due to the effects of the vitamin C. These results were reversed when intravenous vitamin C was administered along with vitamin B12, however.
 While intravenous vitamin C shows promise in acutely reducing blood pressure, more randomized placebo-controlled studies are needed to determine the degree to which intravenous vitamin C is effective as well as the duration of its effects.

 Ischemia is characterized by the restriction of blood supply to a tissue.
 Many conditions can cause ischemia, including atherosclerosis and cardiac arrest.
 When blood supply returns to the tissue, reperfusion injury can occur, promoting an inflammatory response accompanied by oxidative damage to the tissue.
 Vitamin C might be effective at reducing myocardial injury in part by mitigating oxidative stress.
-Two clinical studies using intravenous vitamin C have been conducted in patients undergoing a percutaneous coronary intervention, or PCI, a nonsurgical procedure used to open blocked or narrowed arteries in the heart.
+Two clinical studies using intravenous vitamin C have been conducted in patients undergoing a percutaneous coronary intervention, or PCI, a non-surgical procedure used to open blocked or narrowed arteries in the heart.
 A PCI is commonly performed after myocardial infarction, a primary risk factor for reperfusion injury.
 The studies found that intravenous vitamin C administration can reduce oxidative stress and reduce the occurrence of reperfusion-induced myocardial injury.
 One study randomized more than 560 patients into two groups, one of which received 3 grams of intravenous vitamin C within six hours of PCI, and the other of which received intravenous saline as a control.
 Markers of myocardial injury were decreased among the patients who received the intravenous vitamin C, compared to the controls, suggesting that intravenous vitamin C is associated with less myocardial injury.

-Ischemia and reperfusion injury can also occur in the brain to following a stroke, causing increased inflammation and oxidative damage.
+Ischemia and reperfusion injury can also occur in the brain following a stroke, causing increased inflammation and oxidative damage.
 Few clinical studies have been performed investigating the effects of intravenous vitamin C in mitigating ischemia in the brain.
 One placebo-controlled trial gave 30 patients with ischemic stroke 500 milligrams of intravenous vitamin C every day for 10 days, starting one day after the stroke occurred.
 A control group received the normal standard of care.
 No differences were observed in the clinical status of either group of patients using standard assessments of neurological status during the 10 days of treatment or after three months post-treatment.
 While it's possible that intravenous vitamin C might not be effective after ischemic stroke when oxidative damage has already occurred, another possible explanation for the lack of efficacy observed in this study was the low dose used, since intravenous vitamin C doses are typically administered in gram quantities.

 Inflammation is a biological response triggered by the immune system in response to a physical injury or infection.
 Vitamin C's immune-boosting and antioxidant properties mediate the body's inflammatory response, reducing the symptoms or risk of various diseases.

 A randomized study of nearly 400 healthy adults (average age, 44 years) who took 1 gram of vitamin C, 800 international units of vitamin E, or a placebo every day for two months investigated whether antioxidants could lower C-reactive protein, or CRP, an inflammatory biomarker associated with cardiovascular disease risk.
 Blood levels of CRP greater than 1 milligram per liter are indicative of elevated cardiovascular disease risk.
-The study found that vitamin E had no effect on lowering CRP; however, vitamin C supplementation decreased CRP by nearly 17 percent compared to pre-treatment measurements, but only in individuals who had baseline CRP levels above 1 milligram per liter.
+The study found that vitamin E had no effect on lowering CRP; however, vitamin C supplementation decreased CRP by nearly 17 percent compared to pre-treatment measurements, but only in participants who had baseline CRP levels above 1 milligram per liter.
 Among those who took the vitamin C supplement, median CRP levels decreased by more than 25 percent compared to the placebo group.
 Furthermore, some studies have demonstrated that statins – a class of drugs used to lower blood lipids and decrease the risk of cardiovascular disease – can reduce CRP levels by as much as 17 percent.
-Although more studies are needed, vitamin C might be able to decrease inflammation to a similar magnitude as some statins in people who are at greater risk of cardiovascular disease based on CRP levels.
+Although more studies are needed, vitamin C might be able to decrease inflammation as well as some statins in people who are at greater risk of cardiovascular disease based on CRP levels.

 Rheumatoid arthritis is an autoimmune disorder characterized by widespread systemic inflammation.
 Some studies have tested the effect of intravenous vitamin C in reducing inflammation and pain in patients with rheumatoid arthritis due to its capacity to modulate the immune system and decrease oxidative stress.
-An analysis of 11 female patients between the ages of 45 and 69 years who were diagnosed with rheumatoid arthritis and had been given 7.5, 15, or 25 grams of intravenous vitamin C for varying durations found that the participants' CRP levels decreased 44 percent compared to levels before treatment.
+An analysis of 11 women between the ages of 45 and 69 years who were diagnosed with rheumatoid arthritis and had been given 7.5, 15, or 25 grams of intravenous vitamin C for varying durations found that the women's CRP levels decreased 44 percent compared to levels before treatment.
 While more studies are needed to determine if decreasing CRP in patients with arthritis leads to improvements in joint and bone health, vitamin C might be useful in decreasing some aspects of inflammation.

 Immune cells actively participate in eliminating pathogens such as bacteria or viruses from the body.
 Vitamin C is highly concentrated in immune cells, with neutrophils and leukocytes having 50 to 100 times higher vitamin C concentrations than plasma, where it serves as a potent antioxidant.